-Cinco Restaurant Owners Hernan Fernando and Ben Molina stopped by KCAL9 Thursday to tell viewers how they are celebrating Dia de Los Muertos and how to make the perfect sauce for mole!
+Celebrate The Day Of The Dead At Cinco Restaurant!Cinco Restaurant Owners Hernan Fernando and Ben Molina stopped by KCAL9 Thursday to tell viewers how they are celebrating Dia de Los Muertos and how to make the perfect sauce for mole!

-Christy Vega Fowler, owner/operator of Casa Vega, stopped by KCAL9 Monday to tell viewers about the sugar skulls the restaurant offers to their youngest guests the weekend leading up to November 1!
+Children Can Celebrate Day Of The Dead With Sugar Skulls At Casa Vega!Christy Vega Fowler, owner/operator of Casa Vega, stopped by KCAL9 Monday to tell viewers about the sugar skulls the restaurant offers to their youngest guests the weekend leading up to November 1!

 What You’re Doing This Week: Oct.
 28Halloween week is finally here and L.A. is ready for it's share of monsters, zombies, and vampires.

 What You're Doing This Week: Oct.
 21This week offers a bit of something for everyone, including some LA firsts.
 Attend a poetry reading at the first LA Lit Crawl, sip some local craft beers at the first Flight Night focused exclusively on brewskies, or chow down at a Srirachi themed festival, the first of its kind.

 Disney Drops Bid To Trademark 'Day Of The Dead' Disney Enterprises has dropped an effort to trademark "Dia de los Muertos," the name of the traditional "Day of the Dead" holiday celebrated by millions in Mexico and the U.S.

 Best Dia De Los Muertos Events In Orange CountyDia de los Muertos or Day of the Dead has a history spanning to more than 3,000 years and is celebrated in Mexico and the states, including Orange County.
 It is a celebration to honor the deceased by building private altars, decorating sugar skulls and celebrating the lives of those who have passed.
 Take a look at the events taking place in the Orange County area this year.